Books to read

 I'm always looking for new books to read—if you have a recommendation, please do email me!

 An absolutely wonderful exploration of how languages work.
 David Adger explains the core ideas of linguistic theory with a level of clarity, depth, and creativity that is honestly awe-inspiring.
 It's a masterclass in accessible writing.
 No coincidence that he's a famous and well-respected linguist—only someone who really understands the abstract structure of language could explain it so well.

-You’ll need a strong stomach for this book, but if you’ve got one, I *highly* recommend it.
-Mary Roach is a hilarious narrator of the fascinating, important, and sometimes absurd research that's done with cadavers.
+You’ll need a strong stomach for this book, but I *highly* recommend it.
+Mary Roach is a hilarious narrator of the fascinating, important, and absurd research that's done with cadavers.
 (It's not just dissection!)
-Maybe don’t read this if you've recently experienced a loss or know someone who died in a car or airplane crash.
-I personally found her writing quite respectful, but could see room for disagreement.
+Maybe don’t read this if you know someone who died in a car crash.
+I found her writing respectful, but could see room for disagreement.

-Another one by Mary Roach.
-This one is all about the behind-the-scenes research that enables human space travel.
+Another one by Mary Roach, about the behind-the-scenes scientific research that enables human space travel.
 Lots of funny anecdotes about zero-gravity experiments and annoyed astronauts reporting unanticipated problems from space.
-It’s occasionally gross (NASA has spent a really long time developing ways to work around the gravity-dependence of basic bodily functions) but not nearly as gross as Stiff—and like all her other books, it's hilarious.
+It’s occasionally gross but not nearly as gross as Stiff—and like all her other books, it's hilarious.